Contemporary Music Instruction and Mentoring

 SUMMARY

 In summary, in the high price range ($2,000-5,000) the best mass produced professional level guitars in the world are made in the USA by Martin, Taylor, Larrivée, Breedlove, Gibson, and Takamine.
 Of these, Taylor offers the greatest variety to choose from.
-In the medium-high price range ($800-1,900), you can't go wrong with Taylor.
-In the medium-low price range ($500-700), the Yamaha A1R is a full sized guitar that is competitive in sound and quality with guitars double its price.
-For those who want a smaller guitar, the Taylor Academy (teens and adult beginners) or the Taylor GS Mini (young teens and smaller adults) are also excellent values.
+In the medium-high price range ($1,000-2,000), you can't go wrong with Taylor.
+In the medium-low price range ($500-900), the Yamaha A1R and A1CR are full sized guitars that are competitive in sound and quality with guitars double their price.
+For those who want a smaller guitar, the Taylor GS Mini series is an excellent value.
 In the low price range ($200-400), Yamaha and Fender offer the best quality for the price.
 For "travel" guitars the smallest is the Traveler, and the most indestructible and best sounding is the LAVA.

 WHERE TO BUY YOUR GUITAR